hplush/slowreader/docs/pull_request_template.md

   - [ ] Think about accessibility.
 Check a11y recommendations.
 Think about how screen reader users will use the tool.
 Is it easy to use on a screen with bad contrast?
   - [ ] Think about translations.
   - [ ] Think about right-to-left languages.
 What parts of the screen should be mirrored for Arabic or Hebrew languages?
-- If you changed `core/`:
-  - [ ] Think about making types more precise.
-Can you better explain data relations by type?
-  - [ ] Think about conflict resolution.
-We don’t need some very smart changing merging; just 2 changes of the same item on different clients should not break the database.
-What if the user changes an item on one machine and removes it on another?
-  - [ ] Think about log and storage migration.
 - If you changed English translations:
   - [ ] Change translation ID if you change the meaning of the text.